Explore Courses

 14. Technical Risk

-Technical risk is a project not meeting its objectives because of technical problems.
+Technical risk in project management is a project not meeting its objectives because of technical problems.
 The examples of technical risks in project management can range from the project's complexity to the lack of knowledge and experience about the technology.
 Other examples include poor communication between team members and project managers and insufficient time to complete the project.

 There are many ways to manage technical risk, but it is essential to know what kind of risks you are dealing with before addressing them.
 For example, if you have a software project and your team has never worked on this type of software before, then you should be more concerned about bugs in your code than how much memory your computer has.